mynamedaeil84/MRS_Project/README.md

 # my_tb3_sim: Simulation guide
 This repository contains the simulation code, ROS 2 nodes, and experimental setup used in the paper:
-"Generation of Critical Information and Sharing Mechanism for Multi-Robot Mission Success" in *IEEE Access, 2025*
+"Generation of Critical Information and Sharing Mechanism for Multi-Robot Mission Success" in *IEEE Access, 2025* The repository provides a minimal working example and the key components required to reproduce the main results of the paper.

 ## Overview
 This study evaluates a real-time information sharing mechanism between two TurtleBot3 robots under different QoS conditions.